 However, it should be noted that it could be a fair bit cheaper than initial estimations suggested.

-This is thanks to “the size of the SoC at 360mm2 means we have a slice of silicon that is, in reality, much smaller than any speculative measurement we could come up with from prior teaser reveals – its 15.3 billion transistors mean that we are looking at just over twice the transistor density seen on the 16nmFF Xbox One X processor, and yet we are getting significantly more than twice the performance across the board.”
+This is thanks to “The size of the SoC at 360mm2, which means we have a slice of silicon that is, in reality, much smaller than any speculative measurement we could come up with from prior teaser reveals – its 15.3 billion transistors mean that we are looking at just over twice the transistor density seen on the 16nmFF Xbox One X processor, and yet we are getting significantly more than twice the performance across the board”.

 Which, at the very least, means that the Xbox Series X should be a fair bit less than a gaming PC.

 There is also heavy speculation that Xbox are holding off on revealing the price of their latest console, waiting for Sony to announce the price of the PS5 so they can undercut their competitor.

 After a pretty dismal generation with the Xbox One compared to the success of the PS4, especially with its exclusives, this may help bring gamers back to Xbox.

 READ MORE: Xbox Series X price vs PS5 price history

 Thanks to an incredibly detailed report from Richard Leadbetter of Digital Foundry, we now have access to all of the Xbox Series X specs.
 The report itself is fascinating and absolutely massive.
 To help you out, we’ve pulled out some of the key details for you here.